zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `bucket`: String.
 The bucket of the third-party cloud storage.

 - `accessKey`: String.
 The access key of the third-party cloud storage.
+Agora suggests that you use a write-only access key.

 - `secretKey`: String.
 The secret key of the third-party cloud storage.